Microglanis iheringi

 The International Union for Conservation of Nature listed M. iheringi as a least concern for extinction as of 2020, and noted that it does not face any specific threats.
 The species is popular among home aquarium hobbyists and is exported outside its native range.

+Etymology

+The fish is named in honor of a former teacher of Gomes, the Brazilian ichthyologist, Rodolpho von Ihering (1883-1939).